-Based on the guidance from UNDP's Regional Technical Advisor on Climate Change Adaptation and the UNDP Country Office, the Mission consisting of three national experts and two support staff, carried out Stakeholder Consultation meetings in each of the six districts of the Kafernigan River Basin.
+The third part of the report is the summary and analysis of Focused Group Discussions held with women groups in the six project target districts of KRB.
+The discussions were held during 19-26 December 2018 as part of the Stakeholder Consultation Missions.
 The mission's objective was to acquire additional field level information and consult with local stakeholders including local authorities (Community members, Jamoats, district departments) and local specialized institutions in order to prioritize demonstration activities from suggested list of proposed actions by the Project within target districts.
-Where applicable, the mission will also gather relevant baseline data that is available and relevant for the project implementation.
+Where applicable, the mission also gathered relevant baseline data that was available and relevant for the project implementation.
 The Stakeholder Consultation process included the following:

 - (a) Focused group discussions to assess validity and feasibility of each of the proposed actions by the Project.
 This also includes prioritization of intended demonstration activities separately for each target district. - (b) Focused group discussions to stock-take major events and extent of consequences, insurance and compensatory schemes, adaptation measures implemented by target communities and local authorities.
-Where applicable, the mission have also assessed local adaptation capacities. - (c) Discussion of Grievance Redress Mechanisms with consideration of local specifics tailor-made for target river basin.
+Where applicable, the mission have also assessed local adaptation capacities.

+(c) Discussion of Grievance Redress Mechanisms with consideration of local specifics tailor-made for target river basin.

 The outcomes of the given Consultations are intended to provide basis for a comprehensive Stakeholder Engagement Plan that is to be developed and implemented by the proposed Project.
-The Stakeholder Consultation Mission was comprised of six individuals, i.e. Consultants and UNDP DRMP support staff (Table 6 below).
+The Stakeholder Consultation Mission was comprised of six individuals, i.e. Consultants and UNDP DRMP support staff.
 The consultants involved were chosen with consideration of the following main criteria: